sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

 builds and getting up to no good.
 We'd talk about philosophy, physics, code, politics, transportation, sociology, food, municipal governance, world history, beer, linguistics, labour law, culture, technology, tax policy and music.
-Clearly someone who shares the child-like awe for knowledge and how strange it is that anything could be something at all.
+Clearly someone who shares the child-like awe for knowledge and understands how strange it is that anything could be something at all.

 We worked together on one particularly big, unruly AngularJS